Background pattern

 Figure J

-How to administer Enspryng
+How to Inject Enspryng

-13. Hold the syringe barrel with your thumb and index finger.
-With your other hand, pull the needle cap off.
-You may see a drop of liquid at the end of the needle, which is normal and will not affect the dose(see figure K).
+1. Hold the syringe cylinder with your thumb and index finger.
+With your other hand, pull the needle cap straight off.
+You may see a drop of liquid at the end of the needle; this is normal and will not affect the dose (see Figure K).

 • Do not remove the needle cap until you are ready to administer the Enspryng injection.

-• Do not touch the needle or let it touch any surface after the needle cap has been removed.
+• Do not touch the needle or let it touch any surface after the cap has been removed.

 Figure K

-15. Hold the syringe barrel with your thumb and index finger.
-With your other hand, pinch the cleaned skin(see figure L).
+2. Hold the syringe cylinder with your thumb and index finger.
+With your other hand, pinch the cleaned skin (see Figure L).

-• Do not insert the needle again.
+• Do not reinsert the needle.

 Figure L

-18. Administer the medicine slowly by gently pushing the plunger down until it touches the activation protectors(see figure M).
+1. Slowly inject all of the medication by gently pushing the plunger down until it reaches the activation protectors (see Figure M).

 Figure M

-19. Carefully release the plunger and let the needle come out of the skin, keeping the same angle as when it was inserted(see figure N).
+1. Carefully release the plunger and let the needle come out of the skin, keeping the same angle as when it was inserted (see Figure N).

 Figure N

-Care of the injection site
+Care of the Injection Site

-How to dispose of Enspryng
+How to Dispose of Enspryng

-21. Do not attempt to put the needle cap back on the syringe.
-Place the used syringe in a puncture-proof container for safe disposal of needles immediately after use(see figure O).Do not throw the syringe away in your home trash or recycle it.
+1. Do not attempt to replace the needle cap on the syringe.
+Place the used syringe in a puncture-resistant container for needle disposal immediately after use (see Figure O).
+Do not throw the syringe in your household trash or recycle it.

 Figure O